Physical Therapy in Newburgh and Orange County New York for Lower Back

 Bones and Joints

-The human spine is made up of 24 spinal bones, called vertebrae.
+The is made up of 24 spinal bones, called vertebrae.
 Vertebrae are stacked on top of one another to form the spinal column.
 The spinal column is the body's main upright support.

 Each vertebra is formed by a round block of bone, called a vertebral body.
 The lumbar vertebral bodies are taller and bulkier compared to the rest of the spine.
 This is partly because the low back has to withstand pressure from body weight and from movements such as lifting, carrying, and twisting.
 Also, large and powerful muscles attaching on or near the lumbar spine place extra force on the lumbar vertebral bodies.